 Change your address online.
 To make your move from California to New York easier, consider changing your address online.
 It is easy to do, inexpensive, and will ensure that your mail arrives at your new home with you.

 Cities and Metro Areas

-With higher than average high school graduation rate, higher than average income, low crime rate and multiple local amenities, Mount Lebanon is an ideal town.
+With a higher-than-average high school graduation rate, higher-than-average income, low crime rate and multiple local amenities, Mount Lebanon is an ideal town.
 South Park boasts an extremely low crime rate and a county park that comprises a concert pavilion, dog park, wave pool, ice rink, tennis courts and golf course.
 With a great education system, low crime and lots of open green spaces for children to play, Bethel Park is a great option for families.

 Other notable cities/towns include Radnor Township, Emmaus, McCandless and Willow Grove.